1,000+ Opportunities

 This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsGrants for Local Projects (Non-State Grant Program) is sponsored by Wisconsin Department of Administration.
-Provides funding for capital infrastructure projects that benefit the broader public in Wisconsin.
+Supports organizations in Wisconsin with construction projects that have a statewide public purpose.

 Get alerted about grants like this